immunefi-team/Bounty_Boosts/Alchemix/30556 - [SC - Low] Past defeated proposals may become executable i....md

 # Past defeated proposals may become executable if the quorum requirement is lowered

-Submitted on Tue Apr 30 2024 12:46:43 GMT-0400 (Atlantic Standard Time) by @mt030d for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on Apr 30th 2024 at 18:46:43 UTC by @mt030d for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30556